Morpho-lang/morpho/help/constants.md

 # Constants
 [tagconstants]: # (constants)

-The constants module contains a number of useful mathematical and physical constants.
+The constants module contains a number of useful mathematical constants.
 Import it like any other module:

     import constants